 dereliction of duty resulting in patient injury

-any violation of civil law or Kaiser Permanente policies (i.e., HIPPA, breach of confidentiality)
+any violation of civil law or Kaiser Permanente policies (i.e., HIPAA, breach of confidentiality)

 cheating or plagiarizing